 5.5.1 If an instrument problem or error message occurs, the chemist who discovers the problem shall document the problem in the activity log.
+If the problem cannot be All copies of this document are uncontrolled when printed.

-If the problem cannot be immediately corrected, the chemist shall mark the activity log to show that the instrument is out of service, notify the Technical Leader, and notify all other chemists affected.
+Pitt County Sheriff's Office Forensic Services Unit Issued by the Technical Leader Effective Date: 2020/01/15 immediately corrected, the chemist shall mark the activity log to show that the instrument is out of service, notify the Technical Leader, and notify all other chemists affected.